d12frosted/elpa-mirror/stable-melpa/robot-mode-readme.txt

 #### Alignment of keyword contents

-Align the contents of a keyword, test or task with `C-c C-a'.
+Align the contents of a keyword, test or task with C-c C-a.
 It changes the following code:

     Example Keyword